 Hey!
 Have you ever seen an earthquake fault line?
 No?
 Well, today is your lucky day!
 Referred to as the Cristianitos fault, you can walk right up to it over at San Onofre State Beach.
-Now I need to state this fact upfront so there will be no confusion whatsoever.
+Now I need to state this fact upfront so there will be no confusion.
 I am not a geologist; therefore, please be patient with me.
-If I make an incorrect claim, do not hesitate to correct me down in the comments at the end of the post.
+If I make an incorrect claim, do not hesitate to correct me in the comments at the end of the post.
 I love to learn new things and will not be offended at all.
-Several references have helped me out tremendously, though, and I have left them down below for you as well.
+Several references have helped me tremendously, but I have left them below.
 I encourage you to check them out!

-Ok, let’s take a trip over to San Onofre State Beach (my favorite beach in San Diego) and investigate the Cristianitos fault line.
-As a bonus, I will also be pointing out a few other unique geological features seen over here at this fabulous State Beach.
+Let’s take a trip to San Onofre State Beach (my favorite beach in San Diego) and investigate the Cristianitos fault line.
+As a bonus, I will highlight other unique geological features here at this fabulous State Beach.

 Wait, what?!
 A nuclear generating station?
 Next to a fault line?